rhel-labs/learn-katacoda/imagebuilder-cli/step2.md

 groups = []
 </pre>

+The name of the blueprint is called __Node App Server__.
 It is recommended that you also include a description so that others using this blueprint know what system image they are building.
-So far, the blueprint file does not have any packages but we will add to it.
+At this point, the blueprint file does not have any packages but we will add the `nodejs` and `nginx` packages to it.

-We will name this blueprint  __node-app-server__ as described in the name key-value pair.
-The blueprint will contain the latest nodejs and nginx packages.

 In order to create the blueprint from the file, we will use the `blueprints push` cli option.